msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 There are also filters for this.
 See `hooks-examples.php`.

-= I want to charge an additional fee for Multibanco, MB WAY, Credit Card or Payshop payments.
+= I want to charge an additional fee for Multibanco, MB WAY, Credit card or Payshop payments.
 How should I do it? =

 You shouldn’t!
 To our knowledge, it’s illegal under [Portuguese law](https://www.bportugal.pt/sites/default/files/anexos/legislacoes/dl3ano2010.PDF) and a [European directive](https://europa.eu/youreurope/business/finance-funding/making-receiving-payments/electronic-cash-payments/index_en.htm) to charge an extra fee based on the payment method chosen by the customer.
 If you don’t care about legislation, plugins are available that allow you to set extra fees per payment method.
 Please, don’t ask us for support on this.